remiblancher/qlab/journey/09-cms-encryption/README.md

 # PQC CMS Encryption: For Your Eyes Only

-## Post-Quantum Document Encryption with ML-KEM
+## Post-Quantum Document Encryption with ML-KEM + CSR Attestation

-> **Key Message:** Hybrid encryption (AES + ML-KEM) protects documents from both current and future quantum threats.

-> **Note:** This is a conceptual demo.
-The `pki cms encrypt/decrypt` commands are being finalized.
-The demo explains the architecture and shows what the workflow will look like.
+> **Key Message:** You cannot prove possession of a KEM key by signing!
+Use a signing certificate to attest for encryption keys (RFC 9883).

 ---